-12.8 Personal Harassment Based Upon Discriminatory Grounds
+12.8 Harassment Based Upon Discriminatory Grounds

-(a) Personal harassment based upon discriminatory grounds means verbal or physical behaviour that is discriminatory in nature, based upon another person's race, colour, ancestry, place of origin, political beliefs, religion, marital status, family status, physical or mental disability, sex, age or sexual orientation.
+(a) Harassment based upon discriminatory grounds means verbal or physical behaviour that is discriminatory in nature, based upon another person's Indigenous identity, race, colour, ancestry, place of origin, political beliefs, religion, marital status, family status, physical or mental disability, sex, gender identity or expression, age or sexual orientation.
 It is discriminatory behaviour, which would be considered reasonably to create an intimidating, humiliating or hostile work or learning environment and serves no legitimate, work related purpose.
 To constitute harassment, behaviour may be repeated or persistent, or may be a single serious incident.